mo-sangha/book/chapters/2.typ

   These can be eliminated by distilling the limpid lucidity of awareness and eliciting its unobstructed essence in all its nakedness.
 ]

+Once familiarized, the practitioner embraces effortlessness to a significant degree.
+They are becoming free of inclinations towards antidotes and philosophical views or searching for spiritual and mystical remedies.
+While complementary practices may still be used, self-liberation is primary.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[ // p.233
   When appearances manifest, when thoughts arise, or at any other time,